-NPANS is a non-profit, volunteer-run, professional organization that supports and advances the sprofessional interests of its membership nurse practitioners, and nurse practitioner students.
-The goal of NPANS is to enhance the health of Nova Scotians through the advocacy, support and development of the nurse practitioner (NP) role.
+NPANS is a non-profit, volunteer professional association that supports and promotes the role of the Nurse Practitioner and Nurse Practitioner student.
+The goal of NPANS is to enhance the health of Nova Scotians through the advocacy, support and development of the Nurse Practitioner role.

-- NPs provide a range of health services to individuals of all ages, families, communities and groups with a focus on promoting health and preventing illness.
-They work collaboratively with other health professionals such as family physicians, registered nurses, therapists, nutritionists, social workers and pharmacists.
+Nurse Practitioners provide a range of health services to individuals of all ages, families, communities and groups, with a focus on promoting health and preventing illness.

-- NPs are recognized as a solution to improving timely public access to quality health care.
-Nurse practitioners complement traditional hospital and physician services and can help alleviate current gaps and waiting times in the health care system, especially in rural and remote communities.”
+Nurse Practitioners are a recognized solution to improving timely public access to quality healthcare.
+NPs complement traditional hospital and physician services and can help alleviate current gaps and waiting times in the healthcare system, especially in rural and remote communities.”
 (Canadian Nurse Practitioner Initiative, 2005).